Understanding Aadhaar vs. VID: Key Differences

 What is a Virtual ID and Why Was It Created?

 The Virtual ID is a 16-digit temporary number that links directly to your Aadhaar.
 It was introduced to enhance your privacy and security.
 The idea behind VID is simple: instead of giving out your permanent Aadhaar number every time you need to prove your identity for a service, you can use this temporary VID.
-This way, your core identity number remains private, reducing the chances of it being misused.
-It’s a testament to the ongoing efforts to protect your personal information in the digital space.
+This way, your core identity number remains private, reducing the likelihood of its misuse.
+This reflects ongoing efforts to protect personal information in the digital space.

 How You Get and Use Your VID

-Generating a VID is quite easy.
+Generating a VID is straightforward.
 You can typically do this through the official UIDAI website or by using the mAadhaar mobile application.
 Once generated, you can use this VID in place of your Aadhaar number for authentication purposes, especially when only a basic identity check is required.
-For instance, if an online service simply needs to confirm you are a real person without needing all your details, your VID can be used.
+For instance, if an online service only needs to confirm your identity without requiring all your details, your VID can be used.

 How Long Does Your VID Last?
 Can You Get a New One?

 Your Virtual ID is temporary by design.
 It remains valid until you generate a new one.
-This means you can create a fresh VID whenever you feel it’s necessary, adding another layer of security.
-If you generate a new VID, the previous one automatically becomes invalid.
+This means you can create a fresh VID whenever necessary, adding another layer of security.
+If you generate a new VID, the previous one is automatically invalidated.
 This flexibility gives you greater control over your identity information.

 Aadhaar vs. VID: Spotting the Key Differences